 Security Another advantage is the feeling of security you have in knowing that your teen has a back up in emergency situations.
 Using plastic is also safer than using cash.
 Furthermore, in the event that your teen's card is lost or stolen, you'll pay nothing for unauthorized purchases.

 Options There are many card options available to teens.
 During the summer of 2001, Visa introduced a new product geared toward teens that is called the Visa Buxx card.
 The Buxx card has sparked a great deal of discussion and debate about the merits of allowing teens access to electronic forms of payment.
 The card is basically a prepaid debit card, according to Michelle Singletary, a personal finance writer with the Washington Post.
 Visa has embarked on a marketing campaign to promote the Buxx card and bills the card as a "parent-controlled reloadable payment card".
 The card is already being issued by many large banks and may come with an annual fee and transaction fees.
 Fees vary from bank to bank.
 Please note that this card will not help your teen establish credit.

 Another option for parents that have a higher risk tolerance level is to co-sign for a low-limit unsecured credit card (aka a "real credit card").
 If you are brave enough to choose this option, make sure you limit your risk by asking for a very low limit on the card, such as a $200 to $300 limit.
 Please bear in mind that this option will affect your credit rating.

 Should you decide that it's time to teach your child the golden rules about credit, you will want to investigate the types of cards available.
-You can find the best rated student credit cards by visiting the student credit cards section of CardRatings.com.
+You can find the best rated student credit card offers by visiting the student credit cards section of CardRatings.com.
 A little research will help you match your teen with a card that meets his - and your- needs.
 With thorough research and responsible teaching, you can make your teen's entrance into the financial world smooth, fun, and successful.
 Go team!